me-raffyrabin/whats-app-doc-md/README.md

 ## 🚀 Deploy your own

-PromptForge is static — any host works.
+WhatsUpDocMD is static — any host works.
 GitHub Pages is the fastest:

 1. **Fork or clone** this repository
 2. Keep both files at the repo root: